itlinuxfr/terraform-talos-image/header.md

 ```

 > [!WARNING]
 > The output format for the URL is based on **iso**.
-These should be changed in the futur.
+This should be changed in the futur.